 At First Republic, keeping your information safe and secure is our priority.
-That’s why we’d like to share the following best practices with you to help keep your banking and other online accounts safe.Use unique, strong credentials.
+That’s why we’d like to share the following best practices with you to help keep your banking and other online accounts safe.Use Unique, Complex Credentials

-- Don’t use the same username or password across multiple online channels (e.g., social media, email or online merchants).
+- Don’t use the same username or password across multiple online channels (e.g., social media, email accounts, accounts for banking or online merchants).

 - Don’t include identifiable information like your name, address, Social Security number or date of birth in your online banking username or password.

-- Don’t store your username or password in your email account or in places that can be easily accessed by others, including on paper that can be found by others.
+- Don’t store your usernames or passwords in your email accounts or in places that can be easily accessed by others, including on paper that is not locked away in a safe place.

-Fraudsters are constantly evolving the ways they attempt to gain access to your personal information.
-Adding additional layers of security can help.
+Fraudsters are constantly evolving in the ways they attempt to gain access to your personal information.
+Implementing layers of security can help.

-- Use biometric identification or multifactor authentication, preferably via text message or an authentication application, when signing in to your online mobile banking account or other online accounts.
-Enabling touch/face identification adds an additional layer of security.
+- Use biometric identification or multifactor authentication, preferably via text message or an authentication application, when signing into your online mobile banking account or other online accounts.
+Enabling touch/facial recognition identification provides an additional layer of security.

-- Install mobile apps only from trusted sources (i.e., Apple App Store or Google Play Store), and research the app for its reputation and reviews before installing.
+- Install mobile apps only from trusted sources (e.g., Apple Store or Google Play Store), and research the app for its reputation and reviews before installing.

 - Install Trusteer Rapport on computers used for online banking to help protect against financial malware.

 - Call your mobile carrier to implement additional security such as a verbal password or PIN to protect your wireless account and phone number.
 Ask your mobile carrier about available spam protection.